PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 <img src="/Images/GraphVizExample.gv"/>

-If you embed the image in a Markdown page, you will need to add the extension `.png` or `.svg` to resource, to let the Markdown parser know you are embedding image content, and not some other form of content.
+If you embed the image in a Markdown page, you will need to add the extension `.png` or `.svg` to the resource, to let the Markdown parser know you are embedding image content, and not some other form of content.
 That will explicitly convert the graph to an image of the requested type
 (i.e to PNG or SVG formats).
 The both cases, the graph will be converted to an image of the requested type when requested by the browser.
 Example: